Shachi-git/Konek/README.md

 Overview

-Konek provides a streamlined blogging experience where users can:
+- Konek provides a streamlined blogging experience where users can:

-Log in and manage their own content
+- Log in and manage their own content

-Publish blog posts using a headless CMS
+- Publish blog posts using a headless CMS

-Browse other users’ posts with filters for views and latest
+- Browse other users’ posts with filters for views and latest

-Access a modern, responsive, and user-friendly interface
+- Access a modern, responsive, and user-friendly interface

 Features

-Manual authentication for secure login
+- Manual authentication for secure login

-Content creation and publishing powered by Sanity CMS
+- Content creation and publishing powered by Sanity CMS

-Filtering options to sort posts by views or recency
+- Filtering options to sort posts by views or recency

-CMS integration for centralized post and user data management
+- CMS integration for centralized post and user data management

-Responsive design with a clean and modern UI
+- Responsive design with a clean and modern UI

-Deployment on Vercel for production-ready hosting
+- Deployment on Vercel for production-ready hosting

-Planned enhancements: advanced search, improved UI components, and accessibility improvements
+Planned enhancements: advanced search, edit and delete, (like, share, & comment), improved UI components, and accessibility improvements

 Tech Stack

-Frontend: Next.js, React, Tailwind CSS
+> Frontend: Next.js, React, Tailwind CSS

-Backend/CMS: Sanity (Headless CMS)
+> Backend/CMS: Sanity (Headless CMS)

-Deployment: Vercel
+> Deployment: Vercel

-Version Control: Git, GitHub
+> Version Control: Git, GitHub